driebit/ginger/modules/mod_ginger_sword/README.md

 mod_ginger_sword
 ====================

-A Zotonic module for uploading resources to a SWORD endpoint
+A Zotonic module for uploading resources to a [SWORD](https://en.wikipedia.org/wiki/SWORD_%28protocol%29) endpoint.

 This module is part of [Ginger](http://github.com/driebit/ginger).
 It depends on `mod_ginger_rdf`.